 The Planning Commission is charged with the responsibility initially developing, and then reviewing proposed changes to the Comprehensive Plan - considering the community's vision.
 The Commission meets regularly and addresses planning issues on an ongoing basis.
-It is the Hearing Examiner's job to hold public hearings, discuss updates and make recommendations to the City Council.
+It is the Hearing Examiner and Planning Commission's job to hold public hearings, discuss updates and make recommendations to the City Council based on permit application type.
 At times, Council has established ad hoc advisory committees to focus on specific topics within a limited scope or time frame.
 These temporary committees may provide recommendations on planning matters to the Planning Commission.

-Over the years, the City has used a number of methods to encourage community participation in planning.
-These methods have included community meetings for citywide visioning, neighborhood meetings for smaller planning areas, and stakeholder meetings for topical interests.
+Over the years, the City has used a number of methods to encourage community participation planning.
+These methods have included community meetings for citywide visionina. neighborhood meetings for smaller planning areas, and stakeholder meetings for interests.
 Community forums, open houses, and design charrettes have been, or may be, held to present ideas and to discover new ones.
-The Fircrest Town Topics newsletter, surveys, and questionnaires have been used to reach those who may not be able to make meetings.
+The Fircrest Town Topics newsletter, City Manager's Weekly Update, surveys, questionnaires have been used to reach those who may not be able to make meetings.
 The City Council meetings are held in a hybrid format so that the public can participate via Zoom.

-Fircrest's website and a variety of communication technologies will increasingly provide a way to advertise meetings and seek ideas on planning questions.
+Fircrest's website and a variety of communication technologies, such as social media will increasingly provide a way to advertise meetings and seek ideas on planning questions.
 Ultimately, all major planning decisions fall to the City Council, which is responsible for establishing regulations, programs and planning policies, and adopting the City budget.